 - Employment Disputes: Stemming from disagreements over employment contracts, discrimination claims, wrongful termination, wage disputes, and more.

 - Real Estate Disputes: Pertaining to commercial property, these disputes might involve lease agreements, property sales, landlord-tenant disputes, zoning issues, and others.
+These issues can often lead to legal disputes between parties that may require litigation.
+What is real estate litigation specifically?
+It refers to the process of resolving real estate disputes through court battles.

 - Regulatory Compliance Disputes: These disputes occur when businesses and government agencies disagree over compliance with statutory and regulatory requirements.